The Language Reference & Guide

-You cannot return a reference to value type in a local variable or to a temporary object, which clearly contradicts the purporse of references.
+You cannot return a reference to value type in a local variable or to a temporary object, which clearly contradicts the purpose of references.

 Sometimes it is necessary to return a reference, that was returned from another function.

 This cannot be considered a safe operation, though.
-Consider the following example that would lead to a crash if allowed:
+Consider the following example that would lead to undefined behavior if allowed: